joshjcarrier/homeassistant-litter-robot/README.md

 ## Install

-Load this component by copying the entire directory as described in https://developers.home-assistant.io/docs/en/creating_component_loading.html
+Load this component by copying the entire directory as described in https://developers.home-assistant.io/docs/en/creating_component_loading.html .
+This is easiest with the Samba share add-on.

 ## Config

+You'll need to have connected to your robot at least once before with the mobile app.
+Check out [this thread](https://community.smartthings.com/t/litter-robot-connect/106882/18) for more details.

 Edit `/config/configuration.yaml`: